kiran94/prfiesta/README.md

 # Get all pull requests for a user
 prfiesta -u kiran94

-# Get all pull requests for a user after a date
+# Get all pull requests for a user created after a date
 prfiesta -u kiran94 --after 2023-01-01

-# Get all pull requests for a user between two dates
+# Get all pull requests for a user created between two dates
 prfiesta -u kiran94 --after 2023-01-01 --before 2023-06-01

+# Get all pull requests for a user updated after a date
+prfiesta -u kiran94 --after 2023-01-01 --use_updated

 # Get all pull requests with a custom output file name
 prfiesta -u kiran94 --output my_pull_requests.csv